Activating policies

 • To activate the Playbooks policy so you can run playbooks on your devices, next to Playbooks, click the activation slider to set it to On.

-• To activate the Installed Applications policy and start collecting information about the software applications installed on your Windows devices, next to Installed Applications click the activation slider to set it to On.
+• To activate the Installed Applications policy and start collecting information about the software applications installed on your Windows and Mac devices, next to Installed Applications click the activation slider to set it to On.

 • To activate the Web Usage policy and start collecting information about web activity on your Windows and Chromebook devices, next to Web Usage, click the activation slider to set it to On.